UWCHR/nwdc-seg/README.md

 # nwdc-seg
-Analysis of use of segregation (solitary confinement) at Northwest Detention Center
+Descriptive analysis of use of administrative and disciplinary segregation (solitary confinement) at Northwest Detention Center (a.k.a.
+"Northwest ICE Processing Center") in Tacoma, Washington.